This post contains affiliate links.

 This next video, however, was filmed from Row N, so much higher up. it perfectly captures the view, showing how much you can of the cars as they run down through Vale corner from this higher row.

-Stowe A / Landostand A seating plan
+Stowe A seating plan

 You can see how the track curves away from this grandstand as it goes around Stowe corner.